michaelgeljic/SomniLog-backend/README.md

 # SomniLog

-Backend for SomniLog built with Java and Sprin Boot
+Backend for SomniLog built with Java and Spring Boot